Codeception/Codeception/docs/03-ModulesAndHelpers.md

 Each module can handle events from the running test.
 A module can be executed before the test starts, or after the test is finished.
 This can be useful for bootstrap/cleanup actions.
 You can also define special behavior for when the test fails.
 This may help you in debugging the issue.
-For example, the PhpBrowser module saves the current webpage to the `tests/_output` directory when test fails.
+For example, the PhpBrowser module saves the current webpage to the `tests/_output` directory when a test fails.

 All hooks are defined in `\Codeception\Module` and are listed here.
 You are free to redefine them in your module.